-Staff, students and other University representatives whose University work involves relevant child contact, are not permitted to work with children unless they have passed a current, Vulnerable Children Act compliant safety check.
+Staff, students and other University representatives whose University work involves relevant child contact, are not permitted to work with children unless they have passed a current, Children Act compliant safety check.

 A guide to assist departments with meeting safety checking responsibilities is available for staff on request.